covert-labs/covert-labs.github.io/_posts/2019-07-17-auxiliary-loss-optimization-for-hypothesis-augmentation-for-dga-domain-detection.md

 ### Data:

-For this work, I used the same data sources selected by Endgame's dga_predict.
+For this work, I used the same data sources selected by Endgame's dga_predict (but I added 3 additional DGAs: gozi, matsnu, and suppobox).

 * Alexa top 1m domains
-* DGA domains for the following malware families: banjori, corebot, cryptolocker, dircrypt, kraken, lockyv2, pykspa, qakbot, ramdo, ramnit, simda
+* classical DGA domains for the following malware families: banjori, corebot, cryptolocker, dircrypt, kraken, lockyv2, pykspa, qakbot, ramdo, ramnit, and simda.
+* Word-based/dictionary DGA domains for the following malware families - gozi, matsnu, and suppobox

 ### Baseline Models: